rmax/omp-thread-count/docs/installation.rst

 From sources
 ------------

-The sources for OMP Thread Counter can be downloaded from the `Github repo`_.
+The sources for OpenMP Thread Count can be downloaded from the `Github repo`_.

 You can either clone the public repository: